Have you ever done something a particular way, even if that way isn't the most efficient, because that's the way you've

 Do engaged employees seek great companies or do great company cultures produce engaged employees? 🐓🥚

 Companies that are highly effective at integrating technology into their recognition programs are three times more likely to report strong business results.
 Recognition technologies make it easier for employees to recognize each others' contributions.

 Organizations that implemented recognition programs targeted at improving employee engagement reported a 31% reduction in voluntary turnover.

 The takeaway?
 Frequent recognition translates into engaged employees, stronger business results, and lower turnover.

 How frequent is frequent enough?
 While there's something to be said for annual banquets and quarterly celebrations, yearly and quarterly recognition is not frequent enough to be highly effective.

-You can certainly continue recognizing your staff for achieving yearly and quarterly goals, but if you want to see improved engagement, performance, and retention, you'd be wise to dish out praise monthly, weekly, and even daily.
+You can certainly continue recognizing your staff for achieving yearly and quarterly goals, but if you want to improve engagement, performance, and retention, you'd be wise to dish out praise on a monthly, weekly, and even daily basis.

 Frequent staff appreciation is easier and less expensive than you may realize.
 Below are three simple and inexpensive strategies to implement frequent staff recognition into your company's culture.

-You're holding staff meetings frequently anyway, so use them as an opportunity to recognize individuals and teams for their recent accomplishments.
+If you're holding staff meetings frequently (as you should!), use them as an opportunity to recognize individuals and teams for their recent accomplishments.
 Try to focus on different accomplishments so that the same superstars aren't being singled out to the exclusion of others.

 Forbes found that employees feel that recognition from their peers is more meaningful than when it came from the top because peers know what they're doing on a day-to-day basis.
 Sixty-five percent of the workers we polled in early 2022 believe they’d be likely to stay at a job with an unappreciative manager if their coworkers and peers still recognized their work.

 Peer-to-peer recognition software and systems make it easy for employees to recognize other employees frequently.
-Bonusly, for example, allows employees to show their appreciation by awarding small bonuses.
-Not only do employees feel genuinely appreciated by their peers for their contributions, peer-to-peer recognition programs create a sense of camaraderie, which further drives employee engagement.
-You can get started in just a few minutes.
+Peer-to-peer recognition programs create a sense of camaraderie, which further drives employee engagement.